IsaacVon/Project1-UrbanHomesteading-/README.md

 The app has three sections:

-  1. Resource page
+  1. The resource page - A collection of links to useful resources.

-    A collection of links to useful resources.
+  2. The plant lookup - A way to look up information based on plant name.

-  2. Plant Lookup:
+  3. The growth lookup - A way to see what plants grow best in a particular zip code.

-    A way to look up information based on plant name.
+ FEATURES:

-  3. Grow Lookup:
+Multiple API consumption

-    A way to see what plants grow best in your zip code.
+Bulma.io styling library aesthetics,

 CONTRIBUTORS: